Hanoi at a glance

 10. Long Bien Bridge

-Long Bien Bridge is the first steel bridge to cross the Red River linking Hoan Kiem and Long Bien districts of Hanoi, built by France from 1899-1902.
+Long Bien Bridge is known as the first steel bridge to cross the Red River linking Hoan Kiem and Long Bien districts of Hanoi, which was built by France from 1899-1902.
 For Hanoi residents, Long Bien is not just a bridge; it’s also a place to witness so many majestic historical events of Hanoi.

-If you go to the bridge in the early morning, you will see many older adults walking on the deck or leisurely fishing.
-At sunset or when the night comes, Long Bien Bridge becomes a romantic dating place for couples.
-Catching the sunrise or watching the sunset on the long bridge is an individual experience you must try once when coming to Hanoi.
+When night falls, Long Bien Bridge becomes a romantic dating place for couples.
+Catching the sunrise or watching the sunset on the steel bridge is an individual experience you must try once when coming to Hanoi.

 Address: Long Bien, Hoan Kiem District